Close

 Living with a beloved dog sometimes means dealing with persistent pet odors.
 Understanding what causes these scents can make them much easier to address.

 Your dog’s skin produces natural oils that keep its coat healthy and protected.
-These oils mix with normal skin bacteria to create that familiar “dog scent.”
-This smell becomes more noticeable when your furry friend gets wet—their scent compounds actually multiply, making the wet dog smell stronger.
+These oils mix with normal skin bacteria to create that familiar dog scent.
+This smell becomes more noticeable when your furry friend gets wet, since their scent compounds multiply.

 Your dog’s breath, skin, or overall scent might change due to various health factors.
-Bad breath often points to dental needs, while unusual skin smells might mean it’s time for a check-up.
+Bad breath often points to dental needs, while unusual skin smells might mean it is time for a check-up.
 Some common causes include:

 • Skin irritations that need gentle medicated care